- 1 What are the requirements for Registration under section 1(3) of the British Nationality Act 1981?

 Minors can register as British citizens by entitlement and discretion.
 The British Nationality Act 1981 contains provisions for children to be registered as British citizens and different sections of the Act relate to different scenarios.
 You may not know under what section of the Act you are applying and so please feel free to contact us to find out more information about the application.
 Before considering a registration application we must check whether the child is already a British citizen.
 The child may already be a British citizen without you realising, it in which case you do not need to register the child.

-Please follow this link to read the Home Office guidance regarding the registration of a child as British citizen.
+Please follow this link to read the Home Office guidance regarding the registration of a child as a British citizen.

 What are the requirements for Registration under section 1(3) of the British Nationality Act 1981?